mileskin/jasmine-fake-ajax/README.md

       }
     });

 You are not forced to define any context.
 Maybe you are only interested in what is sent to the server?
-Then you can
+Then you can use `latestAjaxUrl` or `latestAjaxUrlMatching`:

     expect(latestAjaxUrlMatching("second")).toContain("foo=bar");